intuition-dev/INTUITION/src/README.md

 ## About Metabake

 mbake is an open source and extensible meta-programming CLI tool for programmers.
-You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom baseCMS and all sorts of dynamic web-apps.
+You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS and all sorts of dynamic web-apps.

 ## Philosophy

-mbake favours a declarative and iterative approach to programming.
+Metabake has a simple goal: high development productivity, to deliver maintainable webapps quickly and efficiently with least amount of resources. mbake favours a declarative and iterative approach to programming.
 This makes mbake useful and resilient across the whole lyfecycle of development: from prototyping to final completion.
 Also, you can easily customize it to make it fit your needs without additional effort.

-If you want to dive deeper into the foundations of mbake, you can take a look at our documented high-productivity approaches: [10 pillars of Metabake](https://github.com/metabake/mbakeDocs/blob/master/meta-slides.prog/pillars.md)

 ## Prerequisites